ishwaryakb/dataAnalytics/Amazon Web Scraping/README.txt

-Scrape product price from Amazon website and export as a document.
+Web scrape product price from Amazon website and export as a document.